EuroCRIS/CASRAI-Dictionairies/Objects/Supervised Student Publication.md

 ## Short definition
 Articles on research findings published jointly with or supervised by the thesis advisor.
 The findings relate to research undertaken by the student or the supervisorâ€™s program of research.
 ## Fields
-(following a description of Supervised Student Publication in the [Outputs - Publications - Other](../Templates/Outputs%20-%20Publications%20-%20Other.md) template):
 [Title](../Object-Fields/Supervised%20Student%20Publication/Title.md),
 [Student Full Name](../Object-Fields/Supervised%20Student%20Publication/Student%20Full%20Name.md),
 [Journal](../Object-Fields/Supervised%20Student%20Publication/Journal.md),